 - Creativity increases: teams are less afraid of taking risks because the culture of failure is valued.
 Mistakes are accepted as long as they are understood, they are seen as daring, not drama or negative experience.

 - Their involvement is stronger because the objectives are not only understood but genuinely motivating.
 This empowers employees.

 These three reactions are enough to reduce absenteeism (two thirds of absenteeism being directly related to work, including stress and overwork), to strengthen collaboration and mutual aid between workers and to reduce turnover.
-Who would want to leave from a company that shows employees, with concrete gestures, that their well-being is the priority?
+HR can also be involved in these discussions to propose long-term solutions.
+Who would want to leave a company that shows employees, with concrete gestures, that their well-being is the priority?
 Employee loyalty is one of the infallible proofs of benevolent management in a company.
 It has now become an argument for recruiting.
 “No one has left the company in 3 years”, we recently read on a job description in our Linkedin feed.

 Servant leadership and caring work environment are therefore not just hot topics.
 This management style associated with empathy, respect and listening is today a must for growing a business.
 If a company is concerned about the well-being of its employees, it has a good chance of being more efficient.
 “If you want your employees to take care of your business, take care of your employees!” sums up Richard Branson perfectly!